opendaylight/netvirt/docs/specs/ecmp-bgp-l3vpn.rst

 watch_port in group bucket is not working based on tunnel port liveness monitoring affected by the BFD status].
-When one of the VxLAN/GRE tunnel is going down, then retrieve nexthop-key from dpid-l3vpn-lb-nexthops by providing tep-device-id’s from src-info and dst-info of StateTunnelList while handling its update DCN.
+When one of the VxLAN/GRE tunnel is going down, then retrieve nexthop-key from dpid-l3vpn-lb-nexthops by providing tep-device-ids from src-info and dst-info of StateTunnelList while handling its update DCN.
 After retrieving next hop key, fetch target-device-id list from l3vpn-lb-nexthops and reprogram VxLAN/GRE load balancing group in each remote Compute Node based